Gas leaks, odor of gas, damaged lines, carbon monoxide symptoms and water main breaks are all considered emergencies.

 Yes.
 In 1991, the EPA published a regulation to control lead and copper in drinking water, known as the Lead and Copper Rule.
 The EPA revised the regulation in 2000, 2007 and in early 2021.
 Congress has also set limits on the amount of lead that can be used in plumbing products.
 These requirements were first enacted in 1986 and then reduced to lower levels in 2011.

-DHHS performs all of the testing for M.U.D.’s compliance with the Lead and Copper Rule.
-M.U.D.’s role is to deliver the sample kits to the customer, collect them and send them to DHHS for testing.
+The Nebraska Department of Environment and Energy (NDEE) performs all of the testing for M.U.D.’s compliance with the Lead and Copper Rule.
+M.U.D.’s role is to deliver the sample kits to the customer, collect them and send them to NDEE for testing.
 M.U.D. is required to sample for lead and copper every three years.
-The most recent round of lead and copper testing was completed in August 2019.
-The 90th percentile (action level) was 7.45 ppb, well below the regulatory limit of 15 ppb.
+The most recent round of lead and copper testing was completed in fall of 2022.
+The 90th percentile (action level) was 7.59 ppb, well below the regulatory limit of 15 ppb.

-You can call the EPA Safe Drinking Water Hotline at 800.426.4791 or visit their website: http://water.epa.gov/drink.
-Or, call the Nebraska Department of Health and Human Services Division of Public Health, Office of Drinking Water, 402.471.2541.
+You can call the EPA Safe Drinking Water Hotline at 800.426.4791 or visit their website: water.epa.gov/drink.
+Or, call the Nebraska Department of Environment and Energy’s Division of Public Health, Office of Drinking Water, 402.471.2541.